Explore Revelationship

 Chapter 5: The God Who Wrestles With Us

-Perhaps some of us haven’t really been in the blessings of God for years—self-exiled from his promises and his presence.
+Perhaps some of us haven’t felt God's blessings for years—self-exiled from his promises and maybe even his presence.
 We may need to wrestle with God until we receive the revelation we need to break through.

 Chapter 6: The God Who Rescues Us